hslrock/Base_line_code/README.md

+# What is this Repository

+  This repository is for https://github.com/hoesungryu/cogsys_pytorch, it was used as baseline code for "Mini_Kaggle: Facial Expression Recognition on AffectNet" session.
+  We used small number of datasets from AffectNet and classification Task

 # Base_line_code

   Follow [MINIKAGGLE]Face Emotion......ipynb

-  make folder "test", "train"
+  make folder "test", "train" on the cloned directory

-  correct way to unzip dataset
+  correct way to unzip dataset is:

   test->"images"